 Tribal citizens can make tax exempt fuel purchases at the following gas stations: The Bent Tree Market near Four Winds Dowagiac, the Benton Harbor Marathon, the Hartford Citgo on Main Street, the Keeler Super Store Gas Station in Hartford, and the Edwardsburg Marathon.

-Gasoline purchases should be paid for inside the gas stations so the tax exemption is given at the time of purchase.
-The only exceptions should be if the gas station attendant informs you that the system is down or that your card is not working when they attempt to scan it.
-In these cases, you may bring your receipt within 30 days of purchase to the Pokagon Band Administration office to receive your discount money, or you may mail it to the address below and the amount will be added to your next per capita check (and it won’t be taxed).
+Citizens may use their tribal card and pay at the pump.
+The only exceptions should be if the station attendant informs you that the system is down or that your card is not working when they attempt to scan it.
+In these situations, please fax your receipts and a copy of your card to (269) 782-6882 or email them to StateTax@Pokagonband-nsn.gov or bring them to the finance dept in the administration building or mail them to Finance, 58620 Sink Rd, Dowagiac, MI 49047 within 30 days for reimbursement.
+The reimbursement will be added to your monthly per cap payment (and it won’t be taxed).
 Please be sure to write your enrollment number and sign your name on each receipt submitted.

 Tax Agreement Documents

 The first is an overview of the Tax Agreement written by the Pokagon Band.
 The links are to the official tax agreement between the Pokagon Band of Potawatomi and the State of Michigan, and three amendments to the Tax Agreement, from the Michigan Department of Treasury.